A simple read-only Sitecore data provider

 var item = Factory.GetDatabase(_targetDatabaseName).Items[id];

-canProcess =
+bool canProcess = false;

-(item.Paths.IsContentItem && item.TemplateID == _rocketRootTemplateID)
+if (item.Paths.IsContentItem && item.TemplateID == _rocketRootTemplateID)

 {

-canProcess =
+canProcess = true;

 }

-return
+return canProcess;

 }